-Availability of a large array of laboratories and mentors in any basic or clinical science department in the particular area most suited to the resident's interest and qualifications
+- Availability of a large array of laboratories and mentors in any basic or clinical science department in the particular area most suited to the resident's interest and qualifications

-As a member of the Pediatric house staff at The Mount Sinai Hospital, you can participate in research as early as your intern year during elective and free periods.
+As a member of the Pediatric house staff at The Mount Sinai Hospital, you can participate in research as early as your intern year during elective periods.
 During the PGY-2 and PGY-3 years, we can organize your individualized curricular time to optimize research productivity.
 A special committee of senior research advisors within the Department of Pediatrics will assist you in identifying the most appropriate research setting.
-For some residents, that choice represents a building upon earlier research work without making a major change in field, whereas for others, the choice involves a deliberate application of past experience to a very different kind of research problem.
+For some residents, that choice represents a building upon earlier research work without making a major change in field, whereas for others, the choice involves pivoting to new research avenues.
 You will find the faculty is full of enthusiastic and supportive mentors for trainees.

 The Physician Scientist Research Residency protects substantial time for you to accomplish your research.
 Over the three years of training, you have the opportunity to plan a full year of your training (13 blocks) to meet your clinical and research interests.
-Of these, we devote 5.5 blocks clinical subspecialty experiences and we dedicate the other 7.5 blocks to your research endeavors.
+Of these, we devote 5.5 blocks to clinical subspecialty experiences, and we dedicate the other 7.5 blocks to your research endeavors.

 Pediatric and Medical Genetics Combined Residency